mincong-h/mincong-h.github.io/_posts/2020-04-05-testing-elasticsearch-with-docker-and-java-client.md

 mvn docker:stop
 ```

-Or running tests and see that the Elasticsearch Docker image is started before
+Or running tests and seeing that the Elasticsearch Docker image is started before
 integration tests and stopped after.

 ```